pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 ## VFO and BFO interface

 The user can control the VFO and BFO by using three buttons and an encoder.
-The Dial was implemented by using an OLED Display 128 x 64 Pixels White 0.96 Inch I2C.
+The Dial was implemented with the OLED Display 128 x 64 Pixels White 0.96 Inch I2C.

 - The button __Band__ changes the range of frequency.
-This project divides the VFO range (from 535KHz to 160MHz) in 27 bands.
+This project divides the VFO range (from 100KHz to 160MHz) in 27 bands.
 See band table below;
 - The button __Step__ changes the increment and decrement step.
 It can be 10Hz, 50Hz, 100Hz, 500Hz, 1KHz, 2.5KHz, 5KHz, 10KHz, 100KHz and 500KHz;
 - The button __VFO/BFO__ switches from VFO to BFO and vice-versa.
 It allows the user to control the VFO or BFO by using the same __Encoder__;
 - The __Encoder__ is used to increment or decrement the current frequency by using the step value as a